Haoming02/sd-webui-yapping/README.md

 - Start with a <ins>key</ins>, which will become the name of the button.
 This is also the name used by the **triggers** below.

+> If the `key` contains the phrase "sep", it will become a separator instead, placing buttons above and below it into different rows

 - Then, open into an object that contains multiple <ins>key-value</ins> pairs.
 Each pair consists of the `elem_id` of the field, and the value to set the parameter to.

 The **triggers** object is responsible for hooking **Preset** to other buttons present in the Webui.